 Toppan undertakes the following measures to prevent mental health problems at the workplace.

-・ A stress check system and e-learning-based programs to help individuals better perceive and cope with the stresses affecting them
+・A stress check system to help individuals better identify the stresses affecting them

 Toppan recognizes that the most effective strategy to administer fundamental prevention measures for mental health problems is to enable employees to improve their physical and mental conditions by having the means and wherewithal to better understand themselves, communicate skillfully, and adopt positive lifestyle habits.
 The Company has been organizing mental healthcare programs such as workshops arranged in cooperation with workplaces.